-This aspect of centralization is most likely to have the greatest pushback amongst the three aspects considered in this series.
+This aspect of centralization is most likely to have the greatest pushback among the three aspects considered in this series.
 Primarily this emanates from the feeling that it separates the IC administration from the local market and local leadership.
 This may also be perceived as lacking transparency and may impact field relations with local IC admin personnel.
 The preferable approach to tackle this aspect would be to create a global framework for management and governance of the operations and changes.
-This framework sets an operational paradigm within which each geography needs to manage their IC operations locally.
+This framework sets an operational paradigm within which each geography needs to manage its IC operations locally.
 It also embeds a healthy level of governance and rigour.
 This operational paradigm should include aspects like:

 Operational Quality Framework

 - Paradigm defining quality touchpoints

 - Business Insights – trends, top & bottom performers etc

 - Input data validation – Format of files, control totals etc.

 - Constraint Checks – Range checks, month-over-month variations etc.

 - Referential Integrity Checks – across files, with master dimensions etc.

 - Process maps with clearly defined input, output, processing time and exception-handling information